Al-Dnz/proxi-velib/README.md

 Proxivelib use Geocoder , be accurate in your research if you want find the right place you expect.
 The app is configured to find stations only in Paris, and soon for the other French metropolis.

+Refresh button is a litlle deaf , be violent with it !

 Datas are updated every 30 seconds with scheduled background-jobs API requests.